Agile methodology for enterprise software UX design

 • - Implement

 • I ran a design process pilot, where designers followed the design process in their everyday work and shared their feedback to inform iterations.
-The process was communicated to designers regularly while it was in progress and when it was finalized, which allowed for gradual adoption before implementation.
+The process was communicated to designers regularly while it was in progress and when it was finalized, which allowed for gradual adoption.

 1 month prior

-• I delivered a presentation to the team about agile methodology and how we plan to adopt an agile design process.
+• I delivered a presentation to the team about agile methodology and our plans to adopt it into our design process.

 • This introduced the team to our upcoming agile ceremonies and Jira expectations, including tracking epics and stories, linking work to the strategic level, categorizing design work with activity types, and scoping design work with t-shirt sizes and activity points.